 I sold a purebred puppy on co-own to someone, with the verbal agreement that I get pick puppy from the first litter.
 After that, I would sign full ownership over to her.
 She has now “forgotten” that we had the agreement, now that the dog has her first litter and is refusing to give me my pick...
 Read more »

 Sure, many attorneys can help you with, and represent you on. a breach of contract matter, which is what you have, but in your case, you'd likely have to pay an attorney FAR more than the monetary value of the pup you were supposed to receive.
 If the person who breached the agreement...Read more »

 Dogs are allowed to be stupid.
 The question, nevertheless, would be whether the parents were negligent by allowing their child to eat the sponge.
 For the purpose of this question, I shall assume the surgery was necessary.

 No, you won't be arrested.
 He would have to sue you for possession of the dog.
 If he prevails in court the judge would order you to give the dog to your BF.
 Only then, should you disobey the court order, would you be in danger of being arrested.

 This is not a legal question.
 But common sense tells us that if your boyfriend bought the puppy it belongs to him.
 If he GAVE the puppy to you as a GIFT, then it is yours.
 But there is no easy answer under your set of facts.
 Work it out.

 I make the payments for the dog everything is in my name.
-Took it to grooming etc. The dog was a gift to my family, ex thinks it was a gift to her as well because she would take it on weekends & do things with him, buying him toys & grooming as well, voluntarily when we were together. when we broke...
+Took it to grooming etc. The dog was a gift to my family, ex thinks it was a gift to her as well because she would take it on weekends & do things with him, buying him toys & grooming as well, voluntarily when we were together. when...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.